Home

 Differentiation: Simplified, Realistic, and Effective

-Educators increase expertise in differentiating instruction and prioritize a sequence for implementing differentiation.
+Educators increase expertise in differentiating instruction and prioritize a sequence for increasing differentiation in mixed-ability classrooms.

 BREAKOUTS OR ALL-DAY SESSIONS